modelscope/evalscope/docs/en/user_guides/stress_test.md

-# Model Inference Performance Stress Test
+# Model Inference Stress Test

 A stress testing tool for large language models that can be customized to support various dataset formats and different API protocol formats, with default support for OpenAI API format.